 CASE MANAGERS – Schedule a Tour or Presentation Today!

 CADI & BI Waivers

 All of the accommodations at both of our Communities are eligible for Community Access for Disability Inclusion (CADI) waiver and Brain Injury (BI) waiver, with no private pay eligibility period.

 Our care team professionals will perform a complete assessment to determine the level of need and work directly with case managers on your behalf to ensure your paperwork gets processed appropriately and costs are finalized and approved.

 We ensure that your loved ones needing extra levels of care will feel and welcome and secure in our community.

-Requirements for CADI and EW Eligibility
+Requirements for CADI and BI Eligibility

 To be eligible for the CADI waiver, a person must choose the CADI Waiver and meet all of the following criteria:

 - Certified disabled by Social Security or the State Medical Review Team (SMRT) process

 - Under age 65 at time of opening to the waiver